sunred93/ONF-fullstack-dev/README.md

 FRAM is a modern sustainable food delivery webpage for ordering fresh, locally-sourced produce directly from partnering farms.
 It features an intuitive user interface, a smart AI chatbot assistant for customer inquiries, and seamless integration with Google Maps to showcase farm locations.
 The project emphasizes responsive design, accessibility, and a smooth user experience.
 This Project was developed for the exam of the Frontend essentials course in Oslo Nye Fagskole, spring 2025

+NOTE: frontend-exam is the main branch since it only includes the files necessary for the project.

 ## Table of Contents

 - [Features](#features)